S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   agreements are **regularly reviewed**
 -   record those agreements you might want to reference later

-**Note**: In S3, guidelines, processes or protocols created by individuals in roles are treated as agreements.
+**Note**: In S3, guidelines, processes or protocols created by individuals in roles are also treated as agreements.

 ---